Antarctica: Plants

 Deschampsia antarctica at Collins Glacier, Antarctica.
-This species is one of only two flowering plants native to Antarctica, the other one being Antarctic pearlwort (Colobanthus quitensis).
+This species is one of only two flowering plants native to Antarctica, the other one being Antarctic pearlwort.

 Throughout its history, Antarctica has seen a wide variety of plant life.
 In the Cretaceous, it was dominated by a fern-conifer ecosystem, which changed into a temperate rainforest by the end of that period.
 During the colder Neogene (17–2.5 Ma), a tundra ecosystem replaced the rainforests.
 The climate of present-day Antarctica does not allow extensive vegetation to form.
 A combination of freezing temperatures, poor soil quality, and a lack of moisture and sunlight inhibit plant growth, causing low species diversity and limited distribution.
 The flora largely consists of bryophytes (25 species of liverworts and 100 species of mosses).
 There are three species of flowering plants, all of which are found in the Antarctic Peninsula: Deschampsia antarctica (Antarctic hair grass), Colobanthus quitensis (Antarctic pearlwort) and the non-native Poa annua (annual bluegrass).

 Other organisms

 Of the 700 species of algae in Antarctica, around half are marine phytoplankton.
 Multicoloured snow algae are especially abundant in the coastal regions during the summer.
 Even sea ice can harbour unique ecological communities, as it expels all salt from the water when it freezes, which accumulates into pockets of brine that also harbour dormant microorganisms.
 When the ice begins to melt, brine pockets expand and can combine to form brine channels, and the algae inside the pockets can reawaken and thrive until the next freeze.

-Bacteria have also been found as deep as 800 m under the ice.
+Bacteria have been found as deep as 800 m under the ice.
 It is thought to be likely that there exists a native bacterial community within the subterranean water body of Lake Vostok.
 The existence of life there is thought to strengthen the argument for the possibility of life on Jupiter's moon Europa, which may have water beneath its water-ice crust.
 There exists a community of extremophile bacteria in the highly alkaline waters of Lake Untersee.
 The prevalence of highly resilient creatures in such inhospitable areas could further bolster the argument for extraterrestrial life in cold, methane-rich environments.